-To define scope we would need the plan that explains how to manage scope, and the Project charter that has the high-level information that you use such as project description, high-level business needs, applicable standards, and acceptance criteria.
+To define scope we would need the plan that explains how to manage scope, and the Project charter that has the high level information – such as project description, high-level business needs, applicable standards, and acceptance criteria.

 You already know the power and usefulness of expert judgment.
-It is about utilizing available expertise (either of someone internal in the organization or an expert from outside) to identify the scope.
+It is about utilizing available expertise – either of someone internal in the organization or an expert from outside – to identify the project scope.

 Analysis is done in order to understand the scope better.
 Analysis can employ several mechanisms such as –

 - product breakdown – study components of product

 - system analysis – study interacting entities to understand system better

 - value engineering – understand value defined as ratio of function to cost, as a pre-manufacturing activity

 - value analysis – analyzing value of existing product to reduce unnecessary costs

 Alternatives are generated to help us figure out different ways of achieving the same work, at the benefit of reduced cost or labor.